triangledirt/obj/README.md

 ### indicator frequency

+    indicator / target

 This shows the rate at which the indicator set grows with respect to the growth of the target set.
 That is, the size or cardinality of the set of objects defined by *indicator* divided by the cardinality of the set defined by *target*.

-    indicator / target

 ### target frequency

+    target / indicator

 This is the target set as a part of the indicator set.
 The number of objects defined as members of the *target* set divided by the number of objects defined by *indicator*.

-    target / indicator

 ### indicator overlap

-Calculated:

     intersection(indicator, target) / indicator

 :indicator overlap is the same as conditional probability. indicator overlap is the degree to which *indicator* implies *target*.

 ### target overlap

-Calculated:

     intersection(indicator, target) / target